Most cars last for around 8 years in good working condition

 Sort out your license plates.

-Different states have different guidelines on what to do with your license plates when you sell a car.
+States have different guidelines on what to do with your license plates when selling a car.

 Make sure you check your state’s rules before handing them over!